AvetBadalyan/Music-app-fullstack-practice/README.md

 DB_PORT=5432
 SUPABASE_URL=your_supabase_project_url
 SUPABASE_SECRET_KEY=your_supabase_secret_key
-SUPABASE_STORAGE_BUCKET=Songs
+SUPABASE_SONGS_BUCKET=songs
+SUPABASE_ALBUM_COVERS_BUCKET=album-covers
+SUPABASE_ARTIST_IMAGES_BUCKET=artist-images
 PORT=3000
 ```

+Notes:

+- All three Supabase buckets must exist in your project and be set to **public** (the app stores their public URLs in the database).
+- The bucket names above are examples — use whatever names you created in Supabase Storage, just keep the env variable names exactly as listed.
-Note: uploaded song audio is stored in Supabase Storage and the public URL is saved in the database.
+- Uploaded media (audio, cover images, artist images) is stored in Supabase; the resulting public URL is what gets persisted in PostgreSQL.

 ## Install